 Instead of focusing on technique or strokes with the hope that you will be able to navigate how to use them in a game, the GBA is different.
 It focuses on helping you to understand how to play the game first -- and then use one of the performance factors.
 For example, technique as a tool for better performance.
 The GBA does not prioritize one performance factor above others.

 For some coaches who aren't acquainted with the GBA, there's a perception that game based coaching means that students are simply playing games and ignoring technique.
-We refer to the GBA as the "performance based" approach or the "tactics first" approach as it integrates the four (4) performance factors: mental, physical, technical and tactical.
+We refer to the GBA as an integrated approach or the "tactics first" approach as it integrates the four (4) performance factors: mental, physical, technical and tactical.

 The GBA prepares players to better handle on-court scenarios.
 As tennis is a game, and not simply strokes, coaches must teach the connection to common on-court situations.
 Think of tennis as a cross between chess and javelin.
 It's mental and tactical as well as physical and technical.
 Same as tennis.